cobianzo/asim-solar-project/README.md

     --- Dropdown of panels: allow dynamic content: param `panel_list`
   - The step 4 needs to have any field with class and adminLabel === 'power-calculations'

+> Note: this info about how to mark the fields in the GForm might not be up to date.
+But we have a demo of
+> the gravity form in `tests/data/gravityforms-form.json`.
+You can simply import it.

 # Project Structure

 - plugin.php contains only code for playwright testing.
-Creates the page Settings > Testing to create the page with the form quickly.
+Creates the page Settings > Testing to create the page with the form quickly. (in order to use that page, you need to setup the `.env` file )
 ├── coco-gravity-form-map-field (the git submodule, you dont need to touch it) └── solar-project
     ├── inc : All the php files.
 The add hooks to GF and expose JS vars used by our typescript scripts.